Creating Lac- E. coli Mutants

 - a.
 Spectrophotometer located near the iPads

-5. If OD is not ~0.4, remove 1 mL of the solution and add 1 mL of either PBS or bacteria depending on whether OD is higher or lower than 0.4.
-Repeat until OD is ~0.4.
+5. If Absorbance is not ~0.4, remove 1 mL of the solution and add 1 mL of either PBS or bacteria depending on whether Absorbance is higher or lower than 0.4.
+Continue to adjust the absorbance until it is ~0.4.

-1. Prepare two small plates (found in drawer near the area with plastic “to be autoclaved” bins)
+1. Prepare a small petri plate (found in drawer near the area with plastic “to be autoclaved” bins)